Transformation In Action

 Developing the Skills and Attitudes

-SST aims to develop students who are curious and passionate practitioners in improving society through the application of STEM skills problem solving.
+SST aims to develop students who are curious and passionate practitioners in improving society through the application of STEAM skills problem solving.

-Programmes that enable our students to hone their STEM skills include:
+Programmes that enable our students to hone their STEAM skills include:

 - Investigative Skills in Science (ISS)

-- Talent Development Programme (Science, ICT, Mathematics, Robotics)
+- Talent Development Programme (TDP) (Eg. ADMT, English, ICT, leadership, Mathematics, Robotics, Science)

 Early Start to Applied Learning